-- Submit an application and $56 fee for each subject requested.
+- Submit an application and pay state fees for each subject requested.
 Apply online or contact the Florida Department of Education, Bureau of Educator Certification to have an application mailed to you.
 Applications may also be obtained from local school district offices.

 - Phone: 800.445.6739 - Florida Department of Education

 - Submit official transcripts from all postsecondary institutions as well.

 - Submit "Internet Application Supplement" (your notarized signature and a character reference).

 - Hold an acceptable bachelor's or higher degree.